berachain/docs/apps/core/content/developers/quickstart/pol-integration.md

 Integration:

-- Deploy `TraderScore` contract with your `BerachainRewardsVault` address (note: must implement `IBerachainRewardsVault` interface)
+- Deploy `TraderScore` contract with your `RewardVault` address (note: must implement `IRewardVault` interface)
 - After each trade, call `recordTrade` with trader's address and trade size
-- Contract automatically mints tokens to itself and delegates stakes to users via `BerachainRewardsVault` when thresholds are met
+- Contract automatically mints tokens to itself and delegates stakes to users via `RewardVault` when thresholds are met
 - The contract holds the tokens and delegates them to users, rather than users directly staking

 ### Example #2 - Gameplay Progression Rewards